Ignazio-Emanuele-Picciche/KNN-Algorithm/README.md

    - y_train is the training dataset, containing class labels for the training dataset.

-- __Method: predizione_modello__
+- __Method:model_prediction__
-- The predizione_modello method takes a test dataset x_test as input and returns a list of predicted class labels for the test dataset.
+- The model_prediction method takes a test dataset x_test as input and returns a list of predicted class labels for the test dataset.
   - This method predicts the KNN model on the provided test data.
   - For each point in the test dataset, it calculates the Euclidean distance from all points in the training dataset.
   - It sorts these distances in ascending order and selects the smallest k distances.